-Here's an easy Valentine's Day craft for kids that would also make a lovely token for Mother's Day or Peace Day.
-It's literally made with the child's own hand and they write the names of the people they love on each finger, so it's beautifully personal and unique!
+Here’s an easy Valentine’s Day craft for kids that would also make a lovely token for Mother’s Day or Peace Day.
+It’s made by tracing the child’s own hand and they write the names of the people they love on each finger, so it’s beautifully personal and unique!
 We mounted ours on sticks so they looked a bit like flowers, but they also work really well on cards.

 - Red card

 - Small pieces of coloured paper or wrapping paper

 - Wooden kebab stick (cut off the point)

 How to Make the Love Hand Valentine’s Day craft: